BroadcomMFD/broadcom-product-scripts/output-management/web-viewer/README.md

 - [Favorites Application](favorites) - A sample that shows how the REST API can be used to implement higher-level functionality supporting particular business use-cases when handling reports.

+- [Downloader Application](downloader) - A sample that shows how the REST API can be used to implement a batch downloader for text reports into a merged local file.